Sign up for Teachable

 When you have a solid online course idea in mind, announce it to your email list, inviting people to pre-order.
 It’s also a good idea to post your pre-order on your social media channels or Facebook group if you have one.
 Once you see people pre-ordering, you know that your idea is valid, and it’s time to start creating!

-3. Create the course
+3. Build the course

 Content creation is something you have already been doing and love!
 First, you’ll want to create a curriculum for your course and map out your content.
 When it comes to lessons, remember that less is more, and the most important thing is to map out the journey for your students from start to finish.